Overview of Cisco CW9800L

 Note

-The redundancy ports can be connected back to back or via an L2 switch.
+The redundancy ports can be connected back-to-back or via an L2 switch.

 3

 CPU console port, which is an RJ-45 RS-232 and micro-B USB serial console port.
-The default RJ-45 serial port settings are 9600, N, 8, 1.
+The default serial port settings are 9600, N, 8, 1.
 The boot-loader supports baud rates of 1200, 2400, 4800, 9600, 19200, 38400, 57600, and 115200.
 A default baud-rate recovery mechanism is not available; however, the bootloader ensures that the stored baud rate setting matches one of the allowed values before setting the baud rate.
 If a nonstandard value is detected, the baud rate will default to 9600.

 Micro-B USB serial connection takes precedence over RJ-45 when both connections are made.